 Read more

-...excited to be a part of your journey towards academic success!
+...your journey towards academic success!
 My primary focus is not only to help students improve their grades and pass standardized exams but to also build academic confidence.
 I also incorporate exercises that develop the essential soft skills required to be successful in gainful employment.
 I am looking forward to working with you to achieve your goals.
 My expertise lies in graduate admissions examination preparation and NAPLEX preparation.
-I work...
+I work with students to create learning and...

 Read more